 Following the Harrying of the North, many of the key positions formerly held by the Anglo-Saxon aristocracy were given to Normans.
 However, despite the creation of a new Norman elite, Anglo-Saxon culture remained vibrant.
 The early Normans practiced a form of apartheid toward their conquered people.

 The Honour of Pontefract, which included the manor of Mitton was maintained by Ilbert’s direct male descendants for the next three generations until 1192 and the death of Robert (3rd.) de Lacy the last of the first line of Norman de Lacy who died without a male heir.
-The second de Lacy line then began through a female primogenitor connected de Lacy line with Roger Fitz-Eustace who took the surname de Lacy from his maternal grandmother whose great grandfather was Ilbert de Lacey of the conquest.
-That 2nd.scion line finally ended in 1348 with the death of Alice de Lacy the sole survivor of Henry de Lacy, third Earl of Lincoln and the last of the great de Lacy’s as Barons of Pontefract and Bowland.
+The second de Lacy line then began through a female connected de Lacy line to a grandson, Roger Fitz-Eustace who took the surname de Lacy from that maternal grandmother whose great grandfather was Ilbert de Lacey of the conquest.
+That 2nd.scion line sucession eventually ended in 1348 with the death of Alice de Lacy, the sole survivor of Henry de Lacy, third Earl of Lincoln and the last of the great de Lacy’s as Barons of Pontefract and Bowland.
 Henry like Robert in 1192 also died with out a male heir in 1311.
-That last male de Lacy barony ceased upon the death of Henry de Lacy ll.
+That last male de Lacy sucession ceased upon the death of Henry de Lacy ll.
 The de Lacy’s lands were eventually subsumed into the Duchy of Lancaster.
 The de Mittons were supplanted from their manor after 1311 by the new paramount feudal lord Thomas Plantagenet, husband of Alice de Lacy.
 The de Mitton family feudal magna manor holdings had coincided for 208 years with the de Lacy`s as Lords of Bowland until the death of Henry de Lacy in 1311.
 He being the last male de Lacy to be the Lord of Bowland.
-With Henry de Lacy death the de Mittons tenure as Lord of their surname manor ended..
+With Henry de Lacy death the de Mittons tenure as Lord of their surname manor ended.